Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars

-The cleaned events data was then modeled by considering all 4FGL-DR4 sources lying within $3^{\circ}$ of the source location.
+where N is integral flux, over the range $E_{\rm min}=100\, \rm{GeV}$ to $E_{\rm max}=2\,\rm{TeV}$ and allowed to vary between initial optimized flux values factored by 1000.
+The spectral index parameter $\Gamma$ was set free and allowed to vary between 0 to 10.
 Bright sources with Test statistics (TS) $>25$ were allowed to vary, whereas sources with TS$<1$ were removed from the model.
 We additionally accounted for contributions from galactic and isotropic background by using {\tt\string gll\_iem\_v07} and {\tt\string iso\_P8R3\_SOURCE\_V3\_v1} template \citep[][]{2016ApJS..223...26A}.
-Considering the low photon statistics, the $\gamma$-ray emission from the source of interest was modeled with a power law spectral shape.
 We also computed the time of arrival of photons having more than $95\%$ probability of association with the source using the tool {\tt \string gtsrcprob}.
 For sources with TS$>25$, we repeated the likelihood fitting using the EBL model provided by \citet{2011Dominguez} to estimate the intrinsic, i.e., EBL-attenuation corrected, spectral parameters.